Madaniarias/unit-1/Tasks/task_2.md

 print (intro_msg.center(50, "-"))

 #""" lets you print multiple lines in one
-menu = """ 1.
-Show avergae time per KWh\n
+menu = """1.
+Average time per KWh
 2. Total KWh used
 3. Total charge time
 4. Show all data